pinglamb/math/vector-calculus/curves-surfaces-fields.md

 > A parameterisation is **regular** if $\mathbf{\dot{r}}(u) \not= 0$ for any $u$.

 The choice of parameterisation is not unique, e.g. both $\mathbf{f}(u) = (\cos u, \sin u, u)$ and $\mathbf{g}(u) = (\cos \lambda u, \sin \lambda u, \lambda u)$ represents the same helix.
-Some of the properties depend on the parameterisation but some are not, in which will be our primary interest.
+Some of the properties depend on the parameterisation but some are not.

 > *Definition.*{: .def}
 > The **arc length** is the distance between two points along a curve, which is a scalar quantity.